bitlap/intellij-sbt-dependency-analyzer/README.md

 - The `organization` in [Advanced Setup](#advanced-setup) has been configured.
 - The `organization` value has been set in `build.sbt` via `ThisBuild` or `inThisBuild`.

+> Note: Sub modules that are not in the `dependsOn` of the root project will not be parsed and their dependencies will be empty.

 ## JetBrains Support

 This project is developed using JetBrains IDEA.